jrester/EBNF.cr/README.md

 bison = EBNF::Bison.from grammar #=> EBNF::Grammar
 ```

-> Note: The parser is not built for parsing c/c++ code!
-> Each code segment should contain crystal code otherwise the parser will fail

 Every Grammar can be exported to json with `#to_json`
 and be converted to BNF grammar using `#to_bnf`.

 ### Conversions

 #### Convert Grammar